Majorization-minimization for Sparse Nonnegative Matrix Factorization with the $\beta$-divergence: Experimental Results

 \subsection{Set-up}

-All the simulations presented in this section have been conducted in Matlab 2021a running on an Intel i7-8650U CPU with a clock cycle of 1.90GHz shipped with 16GB of memory.\footnote{Matlab code will be made publicly available at the time of publication.}
+All the simulations presented in this section have been conducted in Matlab 2021a running on an Intel i7-8650U CPU with a clock cycle of 1.90GHz shipped with 16GB of memory.\footnote{Matlab code is available at \href{https://arthurmarmin.github.io/research.html}{https://arthurmarmin.github.io/research.html}.}

 For each dataset, we compare the factorization obtained by the different methods from $50$ different initializations.
 The elements of $(\*W_{\text{init}},\*H_{\text{init}})$ are drawn randomly according to a half-normal distribution obtained by folding a centered Gaussian distribution of standard deviation equal to $5$.